College rowing in the United States: IRA Qualification

+As of 2026, the regatta is open to all willing competitors.
+Due to a record number of entries for the 2025 Regatta, organizers considered expanding the regatta to a 4th day.
+The regatta removed lower level finals in order to maintain a 3 day schedule.
+The John Bancheri Trophy is awarded annually to the overall team points (men and women).

 Women's

 Between 1967 and 1980, women's collegiate boats entered the National Women's Rowing Association National Championships (what is now the USRowing National Championships).
 The college boats raced against club boats, including boats from outside the United States.
 The best finishing US collegiate boat was deemed to be the National Champion.

 The first women's collegiate championship was held in 1980 at Oak Ridge, Tennessee.
 This race was open solely to collegiate rowing teams.

 In 1982, the Association for Intercollegiate Athletics for Women (AIAW) host the championship event.

 Since 1997, the NCAA has hosted an invitational rowing championship for women.
 Unlike the former women's collegiate championship, the NCAA does not have a championship race for women's lightweight rowing.
 In response, the IRA hosts a women's lightweight event.

 The NCAA currently hosts championships for Division I, Division II and Division III colleges, with Divisions II and III having been added in 2002.

 NCAA Division I requires colleges to enter two eight-oared shells and one four-oared shell in the team championship.
 The championship is restricted to 10 conference champions (American, ACC, A-10, Big Ten, Big 12, CAA, Ivy, MAAC, Patriot, and WCC) as automatic qualifiers and 12 at-large schools for a total of 22 teams.
 The at-large teams are selected by the NCAA Division I Women's Rowing Committee.
 The NCAA Division II championship consists of an eight-oared shells and four-oared shell competition.
 The Division III championship involved both varsity and second varsity eights competing in the same event until 2012.
 Beginning in 2013, the V-1 and V-2 boats compete in separate events.